-Lack of Human Interaction
+Lack of human interaction

 Having a virtual office is not a good option for your company if your employees need to meet with customers or clients in person.
 Face-to-face interaction is necessary to sell your product(s) or service(s) and build lasting business relationships.

-Detachment from Your Brand
+Detachment from peers

 When your employees work from home, they aren’t fully engaged in the day-to-day activities that take place at your office.
 Although you can keep them informed with phone calls and via email, they could become detached from your brand.